 This module is designed to introduce students to the daily business aspects of starting, operating, and marketing a successful massage therapy practice, in addition to assisting the student in developing themselves both personally and professionally through successful / appropriate goal setting, success strategies, boundaries, and communication skills.
 Students will receive a minimum of six (6) hours of ethics instruction.
 Additionally, this module will prepare students to perform Chair Massage, Dry Table Massage, LomiLomi, and CPR.

 MEDICAL ASSISTANT (AMERICAN CAREER COLLEGE AT ST. FRANCIS CAMPUS)

-Classification of Instructional Programs (CIP): 51.0801 Standard Occupational Classification (SOC) Code: 31-9092.00, 43-6013.00 36 weeks 720 In Class Clock Hours/41.0 Quarter Credits Weeks may be extended depending on holiday schedules
+Classification Of Instructional Programs (CIP): 51.0801

+Standard Occupational Classification (SOC) Code: 31-9092.00, 43-6013.00

+Quarter Credits: 41.0